walterxie/MEP-tutorial/README.md

 ## Analysing the BEAST output

+Drag and drop the BEAST log file `RSV2.log` to the left panel of the software `Tracer`.
 Note that the effective sample sizes (ESSs) for many of the logged quantities are small (ESSs less than 100 will be highlighted in red by Tracer).
 This is not good.
 A low ESS means that the trace contains a lot